theBGuy/rn-native-stylesheet-cleaner/readme.md

 ## Warning

 Note: The formatting of the outputted code will be initially removed during the cleaning process.
 However, if you have Prettier or Biome installed, the code will be reformatted automatically.
-The reformatting behavior is still experimental, and extra whitespace may still be stripped.
-You can turn off this behavior by using the `--no-format` flag if you prefer to handle formatting manually.
+You can turn off the reformatting behavior by using the `--no-format` flag if you prefer to handle formatting manually.

 ## Contributing